Revanth-VenkataSai/Growth/README.md

 # Growth
-This are the Redshift & Hive SQL codes for extracting growth for specific Brands & Molecules
+This is the Redshift & Hive SQL code file for extracting growth of specific Brands & Molecules